Elective Surgery definition

 Elective Surgery means any non-urgent surgical procedure performed for diagnostic or therapeutic purposes.

-Elective Surgery means surgery that may be required in the process of recovery from an injury or illness but need not be done as an emergency to preserve life, function, or health.
+Elective Surgery means surgery which may be required in the process of recovery from an injury or illness but need not be done as an emergency to preserve life, function, or health.
 Pain, of itself, does not constitute a surgical emergency.

 Elective Surgery.
 A surgical procedure that, even though medically necessary and prescribed by a physician, does not need to be performed immediately because no imminent risk to life, permanent damage of a vital organ or permanent impairment is present, and which therefore can be scheduled.
 EMERGENCY MEDICAL CONDITION: (Prudent Layperson Standard) a medical condition presenting symptoms of sufficient severity that a person with average knowledge of health and medicine would reasonably expect the absence of immediate medical attention to result in (i) placing their health or the health of an unborn child in immediate jeopardy, (ii) serious impairment of bodily functions, or (iii) serious dysfunction of any bodily organ or part.
 ENCOUNTER: A contact between a patient and health professional during which a service is provided.
 An encounter form records selected identifying, diagnostic and related information describing an encounter.